OneMoreNate/CrpUsernameStuffing/README.md

 <b>Prerequisites:<br></b>
  -Must be run from a machine with the Active Directory cmdlets.
 You can get the Active Directory module by installing The "AD DS and AD LDS Tools" under the Remote Server Administration Tools/Role Administration Tools feature on the server.<br>
  -The Connection Request Policy name that is used CANNOT have spaces or special characters in the name.
-Must be alphanumeric.
+Must be alphanumeric.<br>
- -A folder called "Archive" must be in the path you define in the first line of the script.
+ -A folder called "Archive" must be in the path you define in the first line of the script.<br>

 <b>How to use:<br></b>
  -Define the name of the Connection Request Policy ($CrpName).
 This is the name you gave the CRP in NPS.<br>